Benoît Brisefer

-Benoît Brisefer (French for "Benedict Ironbreaker", published as "Benny Breakiron" in English, Dutch: Steven Sterk) is a Belgian comic strip created in 1960 by Peyo (best known for the Smurfs) and published by Le Lombard, about a little boy whose peaceful, innocent appearance, charm and good manners covers his possession of superhuman strength.
+Benoît Brisefer (French for "Benedict Ironbreaker", published as "Benny Breakiron" in English, Dutch: Steven Sterk) is a Belgian comic strip created in 1960 by Peyo (best known for the Smurfs) and published by Dupuis and later Le Lombard, about a little boy whose peaceful, innocent appearance, charm and good manners covers his possession of superhuman strength.
 Since Peyo's death it has been continued by other artists and writers.
 Parts of the series have been published in a number of languages around the world.

 Publication history

 Benoît Brisefer first appeared in issue 1183 of Spirou magazine in mid-December 1960.
 His adventures were regularly published in both the magazine and in book form.
 As well as Peyo himself, other contributors to the series included leading figures in the Belgian comics industry, such as Will, Jean Roba (who drew some of the covers when the series was published in Spirou), Gos, Yvan Delporte, François Walthéry and Albert Blesteau, many of whom were part of Peyo's studio.

 It initially lasted till 1978 when the success of the Smurfs prevented Peyo from working on his other series.
 Since his death in 1992, it has been restarted by his son Thierry Culliford and artist Pascal Garray.
 Peyo's signature still appears on the pages drawn by Garray.